IpshitaSingh/scraper-analyzer/README.md

 2. Analyzer: Performs data analysis and computations on the scraped data.
 3. Main: Integrates the scraping and analysis functionalities to provide the final result.

+## Introduction
+Scraper-Analyzer aims to simplify the process of extracting and analyzing data from a particular website.
+It provides a convenient way to retrieve relevant information and perform insightful analysis, enabling the user to make data-driven decisions efficiently.

+## Features
+- Web scraping functionality to extract data from a specified website.
+- Data analysis capabilities to process and analyze the scraped data.
+..more to be added later!